decant09/machu-picchu-game/README.md

     - You are shown the art displaying "you win" or "you lose" with a short message underneath it.
     ![](/docs/screenshots/you_win_msg.png)
     ![](/docs/screenshots/you_lose_msg.png)
-- At the puzzle point of the game I want to know what guesses I have made so far and how many attempts I have left.
+- At the puzzle point of the game, I want to know what guesses I have made so far and how many attempts I have left.
     - Each time you input a valid guess which is not correct it is stored and the guesses you have made so far are displayed to you before you attempt to guess again.
 The number of attempts left is also displayed.
     ![](/docs/screenshots/puzzle_attempts_log.png)
 - I want to be able to quit the game at any point.
-    - At each opportunity to input a value you are given the option of entering "Q" to quit the game (with the exception of the name input).
+    - At each opportunity to input a value, you are given the option of entering "Q" to quit the game (with the exception of the name input).
 This can be seen in the screenshots provided elsewhere within this section.
 #### Returning Visitor Goals
 - I want an option to be able to play the game again when I reach the end.